alex-kings/brio-project/PROGRESS.md

 Add inputs for users to interact with the Bezier plotter.
 ![Image of Bezier curve with user inputs](./progression_images/bezier_with_user_inputs.png "Bezier with user inputs")

+_22/09/2022_ **Work on Bezier curve piece helper: connectors**
+Add ability to determine the connectors of a piece.